DDDtools/AdvancedScale/README.md

   <img src="Images/Gif_4.gif" height="300">
 </p>

-- **`Corner handles`** located at the corners of the bounding box.
-Drag a handle to scale the selection along all relevant axes while keeping the opposite corner fixed
+- **`Corner Handles`** located at the corners of the bounding box.
+Drag a handle to scale the selection along all relevant axes while keeping the opposite corner fixed.

 <p align="center">
   <img src="Images/Gif_5.gif" height="300">